MikeG27/BCI_Image_Generation/README.md

 eeg2image
 ==============================

-My reasearch related to possibility of convesrsion EEG signal to visual stimuuly
+My reasearch related to the possibility of conversion EEG signal to visual stimuly.

 Project Organization
 ------------